What is a Good Credit Score

 • Recent good credit history following past payment problems.

 • Never close old accounts.
-Closing old accounts deducts from your “length of credit history” and lenders always look at how long you have utilized credit.
+Closing old accounts will deduct from your “length of credit history” and lenders always look at how long you have utilized credit.
 The older the credit account, the better the score.

 Types of Credit (10% of your score)

-• The different types credit accounts you have.
+• The different types of credit accounts you have.

 • The total number of accounts you have.